CharlesMbillo/upload-file-to-git/README.md

-# upload-file-to-git
+# Upload-file-to-git
-here is python basic code
+Here is python basic codes
 ## NOTE
 This code file will only open on Jupyter extension.
-## python
+## Python
 Python is easy to understand